rohanshenoy30/webdevelopment-projects/README.md

 A fully functional chess game built using JavaScript, HTML, and CSS.

 **Key Features:**
-- Drag-and-drop functionality for moving pieces.
+- Shows all possible legal moves for moving pieces.
-- Enforces legal chess moves.
 - Interactive UI with real-time gameplay.
-- Built using JavaScript without external libraries.
+- Built using JavaScript.

 ---